UniFi Cloud Gateway Ultra Review: Best Value for Gigabit UniFi Networks (2026)

 The quad-core processor handles multi-VLAN routing for typical SMB segmentation — IoT isolation, guest network, management VLAN — without CPU strain at normal traffic volumes.
 The 30+ device / 300+ client spec holds with VLAN segmentation active; the 1 Gbps aggregate ceiling remains the practical limit regardless of VLAN count.

-Deployments requiring camera support should consider the Cloud Gateway Max ($199), which includes NVMe storage specifically for the UniFi Protect suite.
-The $70 difference avoids having to purchase a separate UNVR ($299+) later.
+Deployments requiring camera support should consider the Cloud Gateway Max (from $199 without storage; $279 with 512 GB).
+The no-storage model supports Protect but requires adding your own NVMe drive via Ubiquiti's M.2 SSD tray.
+Either configuration avoids purchasing a separate UNVR ($299+).
 For existing Protect users, see our Protect CCTV guide and storage planning guide.

 How Does the UCG-Ultra Compare to Non-Ubiquiti Alternatives?

-The TP-Link Omada ER605 provides multi-WAN load balancing, IPsec/OpenVPN VPN, and centralized management through the Omada SDN controller.
-However, it lacks IDS/IPS entirely, and its management interface — while improved with Omada Cloud — does not match the depth of the UniFi controller for VLAN segmentation, traffic identification, or device-level visibility.
+The ER605 provides multi-WAN load balancing, WireGuard/OpenVPN/IPsec VPN, DPI-based filtering, and centralized management through the Omada SDN controller.
+It is the lowest-cost option here, but it lacks IDS/IPS entirely and its management interface — while improved with Omada Cloud — does not match the depth of the UniFi controller for VLAN segmentation, traffic identification, or device-level visibility.
+A strong choice if budget is the primary constraint and you do not need signature-based threat detection.

-The MikroTik hEX (dual-core 880 MHz, 256 MB RAM) runs the full RouterOS feature set and offers granular control well beyond what most consumer-grade gateways provide.
-Network engineers comfortable with CLI configuration may prefer its flexibility.
+MikroTik released the hEX S (2025) as an update to the original hEX S, featuring a faster dual-core CPU, 2.5G SFP port, 5× Gigabit Ethernet, PoE output, and RouterOS v7.
+It offers granular protocol-level control well beyond what most consumer-grade gateways provide.
 The trade-off is complexity: RouterOS has a steep learning curve, no built-in IDS/IPS, and no integrated device management dashboard.
 For MSPs and IT teams managing multiple sites, the UCG-Ultra's built-in controller and zero-touch provisioning via Site-Magic simplify ongoing management.

 Who Should Buy the UCG-Ultra?